Monday thru Friday . 8:00 AM - 5:00 PM EST

 Federal Poverty Level: A measure of income level issued annually by the Department of Health and Human Services.
 Federal poverty levels are used to determine your eligibility for certain programs and benefits.1

-Supplemental Insurance: Low-cost supplemental insurance such as accident, hospital, and disability insurance will pay you cash for illnesses or injuries, and will help you cover out-of-pocket costs that major medical insurance was never intended to cover.
+Supplemental Insurance: Low-cost supplemental insurance such as accident, hospital and disability insurance will pay you cash for illnesses or injuries helping you cover out-of-pocket costs that major medical insurance was never intended to cover.

 This material is intended to provide general information about an evolving topic and does not constitute legal, tax or accounting advice regarding any specific situation.
 Aflac cannot anticipate all the facts that a particular employer or individual will have to consider in their benefits decision-making process.
 We strongly encourage readers to discuss their HCR situations with their advisors to determine the actions they need to take or to visit healthcare.gov (which may also be contacted at 1-800-318-2596) for additional information.